MasonBanks/itc_tech_test/itc_techtest/README.md

 ## Contents of page

-Currently this page consists of one page which is style to match the ITC Job Board example.
+Currently this page consists of one page which is styled to match the ITC Job Board example.

 Items are not yet functional.